esaezgil/pythonBestPractices/best_practices_slides/source/index.rst

         )

 * scans the entry points of the figures package
-* retrieves the figures key from the console_scripts category, to locate and run the corresponding function
+* retrieves the figures key from the console_scripts category
-* entry points: package.subpackage:function

 Requirements for Installing Packages
 ====================================